 Free online, downloadable resources

-Working with Benjamin Franklin House and Wesley’s House and the Museum of Methodism – we are delivering downloadable online resources around the theme ‘changing the world’.
+Working with Benjamin Franklin House and Wesley’s House and the Museum of Methodism – we are pleased to offer these downloadable online resources around the theme ‘Changing the World’.
 All our of unique historical sites and histories are about making the world a better place and celebrating people that championed these changes.
 The resources are presented as three presentations (with audio/video), some with accompanying worksheets or experiments and all teacher/guardian guides to support learners, although the resources are designed so learners can work independently.